Azure/commercial-marketplace-data-offer-accelerator/docs/RawData.md

 1. Create an Azure Storage account within your raw data resource group.
 1. Upload data into your new Azure Storage account.

-**Note:** Although this is the recommended approach to organizing your raw data, there are many ways to confiigure your raw data for storage within one or more Storage accounts.
-This is why we recommend you consult with your Data Offer onboarding team during this phase, especially for your first Data Markplace Offer.
+**Note:** Although this is the recommended approach to organizing your raw data, there are many ways to configure your raw data for storage within one or more Storage accounts.
+This is why we recommend you consult with your Data Offer onboarding team during this phase, especially for your first Data Marketplace Offer.